MerijnHendriks/smallm-bench/README.md

 # Small LLM Tests

 For laughs and giggles I wanted to see how "well" my super weak laptop without dGPU nor AVX/AVX2 support can run LLMs.
+I only look for speed, not output quality (yet).

 ## Results